hitony7/SENG300-Project/README.md

 **Version 1.0v** \
 Web based University Journal logging system<br/>
 <br/>
-This a system that allows user of many types user to interact with journals logging system. / This was for our software engineering course which focus on agile development, which we used SCRUM.
+This a system that allows user of many types user to interact with journals logging system.
+This was for our software engineering course which focus on how to devolop software with proper practices  agile development, which we used SCRUM.

 #### Users
 - Admins: Able to manage users add/remove/edit users.